-It’s a bank holiday, so treats are in order and plenty of them.
+As I write this, it's a Bank Holiday, so treats are in order and plenty of them.
 But you don’t want to be getting in a flap, sweating in a hot kitchen just to make this long weekend taste a little sweeter.
 That’s where scones come in.
 They are not called quick breads for nothing and, as these are gluten-free, you can whizz them up in a food processor at the same time as swigging from a bottle of something cold and fizzy.

-It is believed that these sweet, quick breads originated in Scotland in the early 1500s, made with oats and cooked on a griddle, much like Scottish bannocks are today.
+It is believed that these sweet, little breads originated in Scotland in the early 1500s, made with oats and cooked on a griddle, much like Scottish bannocks are today.
 Scones have since evolved into light, fluffy rounds served with thick clotted cream and strawberry jam.
-Whether you insist on cream before jam or vice versa, and indeed whether you pronounce scone to rhyme with “gone” or “cone”, a cream tea just wouldn’t be the same without them.
+Whether you insist on cream before jam or vice versa, and indeed whether you pronounce scone to rhyme with 'gone' or 'cone', a cream tea just wouldn’t be the same without them.

 For my money, a scone still tastes like a scone, whichever the order of adornments, but, if I’m honest, I tend to go cream first, because you can spread more on that way before hiding the full evidence of gluttony beneath the jam.
-Having said that, you can spread my jam on first anytime you like and I will show you the best example of a laissez-faire attitude you’ve ever seen.
 As for the pronunciation, I’ve known people change teams in the same sentence.
-Officially, both pronunciations are correct, but may I direct you to the joke, “What’s the fastest cake?” to settle the argument.
-Here’s a clue: if it rhymes with “cone” it’s just not funny.
+Officially, both pronunciations are correct, but may I now direct you to a joke, 'What’s the fastest cake?' to settle the argument.
+Here’s a clue: if it rhymes with 'cone' it’s just not funny.
 And if you really must insist on making a stand either way, I suggest you base yours on similarly irreverent principles.